lavalamp-/ws-docker-community/README.md

 3. Ensure that the given PostgreSQL user can [access the database server from the IP address(es) where you'll be running Web Sight from](https://www.postgresql.org/docs/9.1/static/auth-pg-hba-conf.html)
 4. Create a [user within Elasticsearch](https://www.elastic.co/guide/en/x-pack/current/setting-up-authentication.html)

-With all of the Web Sight code pulled down and the software dependencies installed, we can move on to configuring the deployment
+With all of the Web Sight code pulled down and the software dependencies installed, we can move on to configuring the deployment.

 ## Configuration